rohan-r-kulkarni/teaching_analysis/README.md

 # teaching_analysis

+This repository conducts some quick and dirty data analytics on assignment scores from Columbia University's ORCA E2500 Foundations of Data Science class.
+I am a course assistant for this class.
+I use metrics such as the size of jumps in assignment scores and the frequency of those jumps to determine what students experienced the most growth in the learning material.
+We compare the performance of the students who experienced this growth (growers) with other performance-based population in the class.

-NOTE: All commits may not show numeric output for academic privacy reasons.
+NOTE: All commits do not show numeric outputs nor student names for academic privacy reasons.